General country-specific regulatory information is provided on this page. Become a LICENSALE.COM

 user to receive detailed device-specific compliance information for each market, free of charge, to expedite the preparation of your medical device or IVD registration application.

 Devices are regulated by the EU list of Competent Authorities.
-In France, medical devices are also regulated by ANSM (National Agency for Medicines and Health Products Safety) under the Direction de l’évaluation des dispositifs médicaux
+In France, devices are also regulated by the National Agency for the safety of Medicines and Health Products (ANSM).

-Medical devices are classified according to risk into Classes I, IIa, IIb, III, and IV.
+Medical devices are classified according to risk into Classes I, IIa, IIb and III.

 The EU registration process takes about 4-6 weeks after submission for Class I devices.
 For the other classes, it depends on the contract with the notified body and the type of device.
 Approval from ANSM typically takes 2-3 weeks.